 A giant meatball, shaped into a loaf, smothered in homemade barbecue sauce.
 I'm licking my lips just thinking about it.

 But what makes this recipe shine?
-It’s the delicate blend of rainbow quinoa, sautéed vegetables and all-natural ground turkey.
+It's the delicate blend of rainbow quinoa, sautéed vegetables and all-natural ground turkey.
 A healthy, low-fat, low-calorie meal that certainly does not disappoint in the flavor department.
 This quinoa meatloaf is a great alternative to the classic recipe and would be a perfect addition to your holiday meal.
-A new favorite in our house!
+It's certainly a new favorite in our house!